exzzy22/MIME-Dictionary/README.md

 # MIME-Dictionary
-MIME Dictionary in JSON and C# file
+MIME Dictionary with most common types in JSON and C# file format